ImperialKoi/Personal-Portfolio/src/content/blog/2023-12-typescript-tips.md

 These TypeScript patterns will help you write more maintainable, type-safe code.
 The key is to let TypeScript's type system guide your API design and catch errors at compile time rather than runtime.

 ---

-*Have a favorite TypeScript pattern?
-Share it in the comments below!*